mwinding/connectome_tools/README.md

 connectome_tools
 ==============================
 tools to analyze connectomics data from a CATMAID instance; includes modified scripts from neurodata/maggot_models by bdpedigo and from mwinding/connectome_analysis

+Version 2.0.0: includes signal cascade algorithm that can interpret excitatory and inhibitory connections

 Installation and setup
 --------